pedonc/Windows-Deployment/README.md

 ## Part 24 - Prepare The Windows PE Environment

 1. Click the **Start** button in the lower-left corner of the screen.
-2. Scroll downn in the Start menu's application list, then click on **Windows Kits**.
+2. Scroll down in the Start menu's application list, then click on **Windows Kits**.
 3. Right-click on the **Deployment and Imaging Tools Environment**, click **More**, and click **Run as administrator**.
 4. In the User Account Control window, click **Yes**.
 5. In the Administrator: Deployment and Imaging Tools Environment window, enter `copype amd64 C:\amd64pe` and press the **Enter** key.